trulia/choroplethr/README.md

 ### The `choroplethr` function

-The `choroplethr` function is designed to handle arbitrary user-defined data.
-The first parameter, `df` must be a data.frame containing a column named `region` and a column named `value`.
-The second parameter, `lod`, specifies the level of detail of the data.frame and must be one of `state`, `county` or `zip`.
+The `choroplethr` function creates choropleths from user-supplied data.
+The first parameter is a data.frame containing a column named `region` and a column named `value`.
+The second parameter specifies the level of detail of the data and must be one of `state`, `county` or `zip`.
 There are other, optional parameters as well.
-Here are some examples.
+Here are some examples of using `choroplethr` to create maps at the state, county and zip level.

 ```
-# example of state choropleth
+# a state choropleth
 df = data.frame(region=state.abb, value=sample(100, 50))
 choroplethr(df, lod="state")

-# example of county choropleth
+# a county choropleth
 df = data.frame(region=county.fips$fips, value=sample(100, nrow(county.fips), replace=T))
 choroplethr(df, "county", 2)

-# example of zip map
+# a zip choropleth
 data(zipcode)
 df = data.frame(region=zipcode$zi, value = sample(100, nrow(zipcode), replace=T))
 choroplethr(df, "zip", 9)
 ```

-The third parameter to `choroplethr` is `num_buckets`, which specifies the scale.
-See the wiki for details.

 ### The `choroplethr_acs` function